 Muffins are a very versatile baked good that people will make for different occasions.
-Sometimes people will make muffins purely because they want to have a dessert; other times, muffins will be made to accompany dinner.
+Sometimes people will make them purely because they want to have a dessert; other times, they will be made to accompany dinner.

-If you’re making muffins and you find that you’re having a tough time getting them to turn out right, then that could be disheartening.
-Some have noted that getting the muffins to brown on top is difficult for them.
+If you’re making muffins and you find that you’re having a tough time getting them to turn out right, that could be disheartening.
+Some have noted that getting the them to brown on top is difficult for them.

 Why wouldn’t the muffins brown on top the way that they’re supposed to?
-Is something that you’re doing wrong keeping the muffins from browning on top?
+Is something that you’re doing wrong keeping the tops from browning as expected?

 Read on to learn all about baking muffins and why they might not be turning out right.
 You should be able to learn how to turn things around once you’ve read all of the information.